Downtown Riyadh: Masmak Fortress

-Masmak Fort is a clay and mudbrick fort in the al-Dirah neighborhood of Riyadh, Saudi Arabia, located in close proximity to the al-Hukm Palace in the Qasr al-Hukm District.
+Masmak Fort is a clay and mudbrick fort in the al-Dirah neighborhood of Riyadh, Saudi Arabia, located near the al-Hukm Palace in the Qasr al-Hukm District.
 It was the site of the Battle of Riyadh in 1902, that paved the way for the establishment of the Emirate of Riyadh, the first iteration of modern Saudi Arabia.
 The fortress was converted into a museum in 1995, showcasing one of the most important landmarks of Saudi heritage.

 Imam Turki bin Abdullah Grand Mosque

 Imam Turki bin Abdullah Grand Mosque is a congregational mosque in the ad-Dirah neighborhood of Riyadh, Saudi Arabia, located adjacent to Qasr al-Hukm while it overlooks the Deera Square.
 It was established during the reign of Turki bin Abdullah bin Muhammad al-Saud, the founder and Imam of the Second Saudi State and was later named after him.
 Seating 17,000 worshippers and measuring 16,800 m2, it is one of the largest mosques in Saudi Arabia.